Beyond Salmon Oil: Why Vets Prefer Wild Anchovy for Pets?

 Heat and air can damage omega-3s.
 Keeping it cold helps slow down this damage.
 This is true for both liquids and capsules.

 The type of packaging is also important.
 Glass is better because air can't get through as easily as it can with plastic.
-This makes vet recommended salmon oil for pets more stable.
+This makes vet recommended Anchovy oil for pets more stable.

-Contaminants: why mercury free salmon oil for pets and pollutant screening are key concerns
+Contaminants: why mercury free Anchovy oil for pets and pollutant screening are key concerns

 Testing goes beyond just heavy metals.
 Pollutants like furans and dioxins can also be harmful.
 These can cause cancer and damage the immune system.

-Where the salmon comes from matters too.
-Farmed salmon can pick up pollutants in its feed.
-That's why mercury free salmon oil for pets is important.
+Where the fish comes from matters too.
+Farmed fish can pick up pollutants in its feed.
+That's why mercury free fish oil for pets is important.
 It should be tested, not just labeled.

 What “natural pet supplement without additives” should imply in ingredient and processing terms